 It’s my birthday tomorrow!
 So why not celebrate with cupcakes today – matcha cupcakes of course, because matcha everything is my favourite.
-But seriously, the hint of lemon accentuates the matcha flavour just perfectly, making it the perfect mix of citrus and green tea that is deliciously smooth.
+But seriously, the lemon accentuates the matcha flavour just perfectly, making it a tasty mix of citrus and green tea that is deliciously smooth.
 And of course the matcha adds those wonderful anti-inflammatory catechins to the mix for a bit of a health boost.
 Add the vanilla icing and you’ve got yourself a rich, decadent treat 😉

 - ¼ cup maple syrup

 - ½ cup freshly squeezed lemon juice (~ 2 large or 4 small lemons)

 - 2 eggs (or 2 Tbsp chia + 6 Tbsp milk)